 Once the province of scale-out, high-performance computing apps, server fabrics are now being pitched for mainstream virtual environments.

 Data centers used less energy in the last five years than previously thought; and more data center facilities news in brief.

 Cisco isn't going to be the only firm looking to protect the bottom line by taking the axe to staff numbers with warnings that plenty of other UK businesses are considering reducing headcount as the economy heads back into choppy waters.
-The warning is sounded in the latest labour market outlook fr

 Astute Networks rolls out ViSX G3 flash appliance designed to improve the performance of storage for heavy-duty VMware environments.